 Alcohol

-PAWS resulting from alcohol withdrawal can result in a myriad of complications, many of which resemble typical alcohol and anxiety symptoms.
-Sleep disruption is also common.
+Post-acute withdrawal from alcohol abstinence can result in numerous complications, many resembling typical alcohol and anxiety symptoms.
 With PAWS, individuals may struggle to fall and stay asleep.
 This factor will contribute to compromised executive function and mood.
 In combination, recovery becomes more challenging.

 - Anxiety